moStard-org/moStard/CONTRIBUTING.md

 ## Issues and Bug Reports

 If you find a bug or have an idea for a new feature, please create an issue in our repository.
-Be sure to include a clear description of the problem or feature request, and what version you found the bug in. (either `nostrudel.ninja` or `next.nostrudel.ninja`)
+Be sure to include a clear description of the problem or feature request

 ## License